duannx/vue-router-transition/README.md

  - Configurable: Easily config different transition for **EACH route**.
 Support reverse transition to make your app animation look like native.

  - Easy to use: Just need to install the package and add some configs to use.
+Easily integrate with other css library like Animate.css

 ## Install :coffee:
 **Note:** The plugin only support for Vue3+ and Vue Router Next (vue-router^4)